FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/15-Administrative-Roles/03-Role-Assignments/README.md

 ## Role-Assignable Groups

-Administrative roles can also be assigned to **Role-Assignable Groups**.
+Administrative roles can be assigned only to **Role-Assignable Groups**.

 Unlike standard security groups, these groups are created with the **isAssignableToRole** property enabled.

-Characteristics include:
+Important characteristics include:

-- Centralized administration.
-- Easier permission management.
-- Simplified onboarding and offboarding.
-- Suitable for large organizations.
+- Only **Security Groups** can be role-assignable.
+- Microsoft 365 Groups cannot be role-assignable.
+- Dynamic Groups cannot be role-assignable.
+- The **isAssignableToRole** property must be configured during group creation.
+- The property cannot be modified after the group has been created.

-Only **Global Administrators** and **Privileged Role Administrators** can manage the membership of Role-Assignable Groups.
+- Only **Global Administrators** and **Privileged Role Administrators** can manage the membership of these groups.

+Role-Assignable Groups simplify delegated administration while protecting privileged role assignments from unauthorized changes.

+---

+### Cloud-only Requirement

+Role-Assignable Groups must be created directly in Microsoft Entra ID.

+Groups synchronized from on-premises Active Directory through Microsoft Entra Connect cannot become Role-Assignable Groups because the **isAssignableToRole** property is supported only for cloud-created security groups.

+This restriction helps protect privileged role assignments from unauthorized changes originating from on-premises Active Directory.

 ---